 The registration form is a legal document which allows us to call others in an event of an emergency.
-A preprinted student registration form is sent home with your child's opening day packet.
 All emergency contact and family medical information must be completed for school use in case of an emergency.
-Students attending school last year will get a form printed with last year's information.
-Please make any corrections needed: new address, telephone number, emergency information, etc. Please list two emergency contacts other than parent/guardian in case of emergency.
+Please make any corrections needed: new address, telephone number, emergency information, etc. within the ParentVue app.
+Please list two emergency contacts other than parent/guardian in case of emergency.
+Please be certain that this information is kept current throughout the year.